roadrunner-php/roadrunner-api-dto/README.md

 If you would like to generate the DTOs yourself, you can use the `generate.sh` script.
 This script will generate the DTOs for all of the plugins, and place them in the `generated/` directory.

+But before that, you will need to compile the `grpc_php_plugin` file and place it in the root folder.
+Follow [this instruction](https://github.com/grpc/grpc/blob/master/src/php/README.md#grpc_php_plugin-protoc-plugin) to build the file.

+Then run:

 ```bash
 ./generate.sh
 ```